SpeedyZ500/pytest-instructions/README.md

 ## 3 Writing a Basic Positive Test

 ## 4 Writing a Basic Negative Test

 ## 5 Testing Classes

+When testing a class there are additional things you should be testing other than simply the returned data.
+These are the **Side effects**, the contents of the class that is changed by the function being tested.

 ## 6 Test Class

+There are ways to group tests together, this is particularly useful when testing related methods.

 ## 7 Using Fixtures

 ## 8 Parameterizing Tests